KristinaPavlenova/Shiny-web-application-for-analyzing-genotyping-results/database_update/README.md

 - All obtained sequences passed all checks and COI sequences that have not passed check 3 are collected in the directory `Shiny-web-application-for-analyzing-genotyping-results/database_update/final_seqs`
 - Files with results of step 2 are collected in the directory `Shiny-web-application-for-analyzing-genotyping-results/database_update/top_hits`
 - Files with checks 1-3 results are collected in the directory `Shiny-web-application-for-analyzing-genotyping-results/database_update/top1_check`
-- One sample was identified to genus (*Eulimnogammarus sp.*) in the original data and high identity for COI was found with the *E. maackii* species sequence published in NCBI

 #### 2.2 Test pipeline